Luminous1lasagna/Luminous1lasagna/README.md

 i like tomatos and strawberries at an obsessive level

 not so fun funfact i have brain damage🗣️🔨

+# ronaldo will be my husband one day./j

 <img width="1108" height="2110" alt="Image" src="https://github.com/user-attachments/assets/af67535d-a6de-47e2-bfca-d9456029ea83" />
 yes i drew that